MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 ## Active Effect Config

-At any given time you can change the icon and name of an active effect.
+Draw Steel has tweaked the default active effect sheet; this section explains what's been added.

 ### Details

-On the details page, you can give an effect a informative description.
-If you tick the `Effect Suspended` tick box, the effect will exist, but not take effect until activated.
-If you tick the `Apply Effect to Actor` tick box, the effect will be applied to the actor themselves.
-Effects are also automatically suppressed if they have a conventional duration (e.g. in rounds & turns) that has run over.
+If an effect is suspended or has a conventional duration (e.g. in rounds & turns) that has run over then its effects will not be applied.

-The Draw Steel System uses the "Apply Effect to Actor" as a way to decide if an effect on an item is an "Applied Effect"; if the tickbox is unchecked means the effect is available as an apoplied effect in ability usage, but the system won't have that application handling until 0.8 at least.
+The Draw Steel System uses the "Apply Effect to Actor" as a way to decide if an effect on an item is an "Applied Effect"; if it is unchecked means the effect is available as an applied effect for ability usage.
+All other item types do not leverage applied effects.

 #### Linking status effects

 At the bottom of the Details page is the `Status Condition` dropdown menu.
 This allows you to link on of the system's default Status Conditions to the effect.
-If it is one of the automated conditions (see **System Automations**) then this effect will include that condition in it's functionality a token will behave as if that status condition is applied to it.
+If it is one of the automated conditions then this effect will include that condition in it's functionality a token will behave as if that status condition is applied to it.

-For example if an Active Effect is linked to the `Prone` condition and is applied to an actor, this actor's movement becomes crawling and abilities against them gain an edge, and their abilities have a bane.

 If it is one of the automated conditions that require a targeted token as the source (`Frightened`, `Grabbed`, `Taunted`), and a token is targeted while applying the Active Effect, this targeted token will function as source for those conditions, applying edges and banes accordingly.